 White gold is an alloy of gold and at least one other white metal, like palladium, nickel, zinc, copper, or silver.

-As jewelry expert Kim Kanary explains, white gold gets its signature silvery-white hue thanks to a very thin layer of rhodium.
-In fact, when gold is mixed with another white metal "the resulting color is still a dull grey to brownish-yellow," making a rhodium plating necessary to achieve a white luster.
+As jewelry expert Kim Kanary explains, white gold gets its signature silvery white hue from a very thin layer of rhodium.
+In fact, when gold is mixed with another white metal "the resulting color is still a dull gray to brownish-yellow," making a rhodium plating necessary to achieve a white luster.

 Meet the Expert